TARGENE/TMLECLI.jl/docs/src/sieve_variance.md

 ## Usage

 At the moment, this script is restricted to the analysis of population genetics datasets mostly in the context of [TarGene](https://targene.github.io/targene-pipeline/stable/sieve_variance/).
-It can be run in the docker container described in [Run Environment](@ref) with the following command:
+It can be run with the following command:

 ```bash
 julia scripts/sieve_variance.jl PREFIX GRM_PREFIX OUT_PREFIX